Kash2612/SQL_Training/README.md

    START TRANSACTION: begin a transaction<br/>
    COMMIT: apply all the changes and end transaction<br/>
    ROLLBACK: discard changes and end transaction<br/>
    SAVEPOINT: checkout within the group of transactions in which to rollback.<br/>

+### CREATE COMMAND

 ``` sql
 CREATE DATABASE ORG;